w4bo/AA2627-unibo-mldm/slides/bayes.md

     * Noise in data
     * Presence of features of the phenomenon not modeled by the attributes (hidden variables)
     * Difficulty in quantifying certain aspects of the phenomenon
-  * For example, predicting whether a person is at heart risk depends heavily on his or her diet and physical activity but, people who have a healthy diet and exercise regularly may still have heart problems
+  * For example, predicting whether a person is at heart risk depends heavily on his or her diet and physical activity, but people who have a healthy diet and exercise regularly may still have heart problems
-    * There are other factors such as heritability, alcohol abuse
+    * There are other factors, such as heritability, alcohol abuse
-    * It is difficult to say how "healthy" a diet is and whether training is "adequate“
+    * It is difficult to say how "healthy" a diet is and whether training is "adequate"
   * All this introduces uncertainty about the outcome of the prediction
 * Bayesian classifiers model probabilistic relationships between attributes and the classification attribute

 # Recalls of statistics

-**Conditional probability**: probability that event c will occur knowing that event a has occurred
+**Conditional probability**: probability that event $c$ will occur knowing that event $a$ has occurred

 - $P(C|A)=\frac{P(A,C)}{P(A)}$
 - $P(A|C)=\frac{P(A,C)}{P(C)}$